oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_security_group_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple NetworkSecurityGroup resources in Oracle Cloud Infrastructure
-- Lists the network security groups in the specified compartment.
+- Lists either the network security groups in the specified compartment, or those associated with the specified VLAN.
+You must specify either a `vlanId` or a `compartmentId`, but not both.
+If you specify a `vlanId`, all other parameters are ignored.
 - If *network_security_group_id* is specified, the details of a single NetworkSecurityGroup will be returned.